webix-hub/docs/data/datatree/filtering.md

 Filtering in Tree
 ====================

 Tree allows you to filter nodes on the client side.

-Filtering is Tree can be invoked by calling the filter method.
-The method can be called on some event or action, i.e. button click or page load.
+Filtering in Tree can be invoked by calling the *filter* method.
+The method can be called on some event or action, e.g. button click or page load.

 {{snippet
-Sorting Tree on button click
+Sorting Tree on a button click
 }}
 ~~~html
 <input type='button' onkeypress='tree.filter("#value#", this.value);'>